 How to book?

 Please call: +49 176 48 13 80 29

-Tour description Elbe Philharmonic Hall and UNESCO World Heritage Warehouse District TOUR
+Tour description Elbphilharmonie + UNESCO World Heritage Warehouse District + City Center TOUR

-From the platform of the Elbe Philharmonic Hall, 37 m above the Elbe river, we have a stunning view into the 21st century’s HafenCity (HarborCity) (we do not visit foyer areas and Grand Hall).
+From the platform of the Elbphilharmonie, 37 m above the Elbe river, you have a stunning view into the 21st century’s HafenCity (HarborCity).

 As we find our way between historic sites, we will learn about Hamburg’s Free Port status and how it has helped shaping the city for over 800 years.

 In the Warehouse District (Speicherstadt), we will take in the charm of the historic waterways which separate the old storage buildings.

 We will learn about the different occupations that were necessary to operate one of Europe’s busiest trade hubs.

 - Are goods from exotic places still being stored here?

 - And, how does the new era of container ships influence this site today?